iVanPan/Cordova_QQ/README.md

 3. If you are using this plugin for iOS,check the URLTypes in your Xcode project.If you don't  find URLTypes for qqsdk，manually add it.

 #important
-1. you may get a error like this "platforms/android/libs/android-support-v4.jar" already exists!",because you may have duplicate android-support-v4.jar files in your android project.
-Remove android-support-v4.jar from the /libs folder of your project.
+1. ~~you may get a error like this "platforms/android/libs/android-support-v4.jar" already exists!",because you may have duplicate android-support-v4.jar files in your android project.
+Remove android-support-v4.jar from the /libs folder of your project.	~~ fixed by hook
 2. This plugin is required cordova-android version >=4.0,so using cordova  5.0.0 or higher is recommended
 3. This plugin should be used after the deviceready event has been fired!!!!!!!